Soap: Modern period

 William Gossage produced low-priced, good-quality soap from the 1850s.
 Robert Spear Hudson began manufacturing a soap powder in 1837, initially by grinding the soap with a mortar and pestle.
 American manufacturer Benjamin T. Babbitt introduced marketing innovations that included the sale of bar soap and distribution of product samples.
 William Hesketh Lever and his brother, James, bought a small soap works in Warrington in 1886 and founded what is still one of the largest soap businesses, formerly called Lever Brothers and now called Unilever.
 These soap businesses were among the first to employ large-scale advertising campaigns.

 Liquid soap

-Liquid soap was not invented until the nineteenth century; in 1865, William Sheppard patented a liquid version of soap.
+Liquid soap was invented in the nineteenth century; in 1865, William Sheppard patented a liquid version of soap.
 In 1898, B.J.
 Johnson developed a soap derived from palm and olive oils; his company, the B.J.
 Johnson Soap Company, introduced "Palmolive" brand soap that same year.
 This new brand of soap became popular rapidly, and to such a degree that B.J.
 Johnson Soap Company changed its name to Palmolive.

 In the early 1900s, other companies began to develop their own liquid soaps.
 Such products as Pine-Sol and Tide appeared on the market, making the process of cleaning things other than skin, such as clothing, floors, and bathrooms, much easier.

 Liquid soap also works better for more traditional or non-machine washing methods, such as using a washboard.

-Soap-making for hobbyists

-A variety of methods are available for hobbyists to make soap.
-Most soapmakers use processes where the glycerol remains in the product, and the saponification continues for many days after the soap is poured into molds.
-The glycerol is left during the hot process method, but at the high temperature employed, the reaction is practically completed in the kettle, before the soap is poured into molds.
-This simple and quick process is employed in small factories all over the world.

-Handmade soap from the cold process also differs from industrially made soap in that an excess of fat or (Coconut Oil, Cazumbal Process) are used, beyond that needed to consume the alkali (in a cold-pour process, this excess fat is called "superfatting"), and the glycerol left in acts as a moisturizing agent.
-However, the glycerine also makes the soap softer.
-The addition of glycerol and processing of this soap produces glycerin soap.
-Superfatted soap is more skin-friendly than one without extra fat, although it can leave a "greasy" feel.
-Sometimes, an emollient is added, such as jojoba oil or shea butter.
-Sand or pumice may be added to produce a scouring soap.
-The scouring agents serve to remove dead cells from the skin surface being cleaned.
-This process is called exfoliation.